BiltuDas1/RepackInstalledWindows/README.md

 3. Extract Windows iso file in a specific directory using WinToolkit

-4. Modify this fresh OS using winToolkit (If you don't want to modify os then you can skip this step) --Just change setting, change those setting which you can't change manually into Online Windows.
+4. Modify this fresh OS using winToolkit (If you don't want to modify os then you can skip this step) --Just change setting, change those setting which you can't change manually when Windows is installed.

 5. After modifying this os, open extracted path.